sst/sst/www/docs/resource-binding.md

    const bucket = new Bucket(stack, "myFiles");
    ```

-   You'll also need to import `Bucket` at the top of the file.
+   You'll also need to import `Bucket` at the top.

    ```ts
    import { Bucket } from "@serverless-stack/resources";